In this Article

 Wash them every few weeks or more often if you think it necessary and opt for natural, breathable fabrics.

-Finally, there is a chance that the face mask or covering that you’re wearing to go out and about in during this covid world, is causing you to break out.
+Finally, there is a chance that the face mask or covering that you might still be weaning in this post-covid world, is causing you to break out.
 Wearing a mask for long periods of time can cause ‘maskne’ but also, how and when we wash them can also impact our skin.

 If you’re wearing a washable mask, then make sure you’re washing it frequently (and ideally wearing a new one each day) and using a kind detergent to wash it in.